sammwafy/sprints-nodeJS-ecommerce/README.md

 # sprints nodeJS ecommerce
-This is an ecommerce app build using MERN STACK
+Sprints is an ecommerce app build using MERN STACK

+using React 18 🖤 for the frontend, NodeJS/expressJS for
+the backend and mongo/mongose for the database

 demo :- https://tiny-gaufre-f204ae.netlify.app/
 admin Dashboard :- https://tiny-gaufre-f204ae.netlify.app/admin